guglielmopiasenti/js-biglietto-treno-form/README.md

 # Second part

+The program must: ask the name and age and km to travel, on the base of these informations it must provide the correct price to pay, and if there are discounts available, to provide them.

 ## MILESTONE 1:

 We start by implementing the program without any aesthetics: using exclusively two inputs and a button (not stylized), we implement the specifications written above.
 The final response (or output) will also be written in the console.